 The HoNOSCA is a 15 item instrument developed by the Royal College of Psychiatrists in 1999 to measure the outcomes of emotional and behavioural disorders in children and adolescents.
 The primary goal of the HoNOSCA is to measure the symptom severity and social functioning of the consumer over the preceding two weeks.
-The HoNOSCA was modelled on the HoNOS.9
+The HoNOSCA was modelled on the HoNOS6.

-It is important to note that only the first 13 items of the HoNOSCA are used in the AMHCC Version 1.0.
+It is important to note that only the first 13 items of the HoNOSCA are used in AMHCC Version 1.0.

-The HoNOSCA subscale can be seen at Appendix 2.
-The HoNOSCA items are rated by the same severity measure format as the HoNOS.10
+The HoNOSCA subscale is provided at Appendix 2.
+The HoNOSCA items are rated by the same severity measure format as the HoNOS.7